I'm Honey!

 My first mother-in-law — may she rest in peace! — was a very difficult woman.
 I was always respectful, but I recall I did write her a letter 20-some years later letting her know my feelings.
 Her actions toward all of us were unpleasant.
 I never fought with her.
 I ignored her.
 I was afraid of her.
 Very unpleasant.

 My second mother-in-law was a pistol.
 She was very abrupt and yet I loved her and I know she loved me.
-I remember how I once sent her flowers.
-She returned them with the explanation that she did not like flowers.
+I remember on a special occasion I sent her a bouquet of flowers.
+She returned them to me with the explanation that she did not like flowers.
 She was honest and I would laugh with my ultimate concierge because I knew it was not about me.
 I would take her shopping and she would be so grateful.
 I miss her.

 This story is dedicated to Jami Good who give me a great gift…her family, which is now… our family.